isomerpages/nlb-biblioasia/_apr-2008/Eyes on Nature: The Glorious Periods of Picturing Natural History.md

 in the army, Lord Clive, a naturalist devoted his time to pursue his interest and produced several volumes of natural history paintings from South India.

+European traders have also enjoyed access to China in the late 17th century.
+Like the Indian counterparts, Chinese artists who worked at the foreign settlement at Canton (Guangzhou), were quick to adapt their talent to produce detailed botanical paintings that suited the Western clients.

+detailed botanical paintings that suited the Western clients.
+China has a well-established system of modular painting techniques. *The Mustard Seed Garden Manual of Painting* (Chieh Tzu Yuan Hua Chuan) is one of the greatest manuals on painting.
+It gives hundreds of examples of the brushstroke forms, ranging from single stroke of a blade of grass or flower petal to the composition of a tree, village and mountain.
+These superior examples explain the principles and standards of painting.
+An artist could creatively combine each module in different ways with almost limitless variation in his work.
+This also explains why the Chinese artists could adapt their skills easily to create botanical drawings to meet the export markets.

+#### **Early Naturalists in the Malay Peninsula**

+The East India Company has one of the largest natural history drawings.
+They realised the economic and scientific value of plant and animal products.
+Thus, overseas officials were encouraged to pursue their interests in natural history.

+After the British conquest of Java in 1811, Stamford Raffles (1781–1826) was promoted to become the lieutenant governor.
+In 1819, he founded Singapore by purchasing the land for the British East India Company.
+Raffles was an enthusiastic natural historian.
+While travelling on his assignments, he encountered the unusual natural and stunning landscapes.
+Raffles hastened to collect and record the images of the objects he found with proper scientific data.
+This resulted in a plethora of dried plants and insects, skins of birds and animals, shells and minerals and a series of their paintings by Chinese painters.

+Raffles would carefully organise and dispatch crates of specimens back to England.
+However, few of these collections have survived and these are now preserved at the British Museum.
+A fire broke out and destroyed everything that he had collected on his boat when he left Sumatra for home in 1824.

+A friend of Raffles, William Marsden (1754–1836) who was stationed in Bencoolen in Sumatras has a broad interest in the local history, cultures and language.
+He was also keen in natural history and frequently wrote to British scientists.
+Marsden was a source for many of our most precious botanical and zoological drawings from his time.

+William Farquhar (1770–1839) has long been associated with Stamford Raffles.
+He was the first British Resident and Commandant of Singapore in 1819.
+He was also a naturalist and passionate investigator.
+While in Melaka (Malacca) from 1795 to 1818, Farquhar employed the locals to collect and preserve the specimens and commissioned Chinese artists to paint them.
+The paintings show a charming combination of traditional Chinese painting aesthetics and a high standard of scientific detail.
+He would send the drawings, detailed descriptions, bones, preserved specimen, particularly unknown foreign species to the attention of museums, botanic gardens and naturalists.
+He made many important zoological discoveries, among them the Malayan tapir, binturong, banded linsang, bamboo rat and moonrat.

+Farquhar brought his collection of drawings with him to Singapore and from there to London.
+He presented the collection to the Royal Asiatic Society (RAS) in 1827.
+Mr Goh Geok Khim, a stockbroker by profession and a nature lover, acquired the entire collection of watercolour painting in an auction in 1993.
+He officially donated it to the Singapore History Museum in 1996.